sarahcguy/carter-finley/README.md

 # carter-finley
-This is a football project
+This is a Wolfpack football program
+5-0